Basic troubleshooting of outbound connections from an AKS cluster

 • The Client URL (cURL) tool, or a similar command-line tool.

-• The host command-line tool for DNS lookups.
+• The nslookup command-line (dnsutils) tool for checking DNS resolution.

 Scenarios for outbound traffic in Azure Kubernetes Service